Copyright 1994 - 2018 Bill's Bible Basics

 "And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work."

 "Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost;"

 Titus 3:5, KJV

 So either we believe that we are saved fully and totally by God's Grace, or else we try to save ourselves through our own so-called good works and observance of the Mosaic Law.
 We simply cannot have one foot standing upon Grace, while the other is standing upon the Law and good works.
 Please don't misunderstand my words.
 I am not saying that there is no place in the life of the Christian for works.
-As I point out in such articles as "Parable of the Sower: Salvation and Service", as well as in "Study, Work, and Don't Be Ashamed", works are indeed a very important part of our walk and life service to the Lord; but, if we are counting on our works to save us, if our faith is in our works, then we are doomed to absolute failure from the start; because we will never be good enough, or holy enough, or worthy enough, to deserve Salvation and Eternal Life of our own accord; because as James wrote, absolutely none of us can keep the entire body of the Mosaic Law.
-If we break even just one of them, we are guilty of having broken them all:
+As I point out in such articles as "Parable of the Sower: Salvation and Service", as well as in "Study, Work, and Don't Be Ashamed", works are indeed a very important part of our walk and life service to the Lord.
+But, if we are counting on our works to save us, if our faith is in our works, then we are doomed to absolute failure from the start; because we will never be good enough, or holy enough, or worthy enough, to deserve Salvation and Eternal Life of our own accord.
+As James wrote, absolutely none of us can keep the entire body of the Mosaic Law.
+If we break even just one of them, we are guilty of having broken them all.
+Consider this verse:

 "For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all."